Last Updated on

 14. Walking through the streets of downtown Chicago and getting dizzy looking up to the skyscrapers.

 Not to be confused with Lincoln Park, Lincoln Square is much further north and has a neighborhood feel that would make you swear you’ve left the city.
 Except you’re still well within the city limits.
-We spent some time here housesitting for a friend last fall in Chicago, and definitely could be persuaded to spent a bit longer here in the future.
+We spent some time here housesitting for a friend there one year, and definitely could be persuaded to spent a bit longer in this neighborhood in the future.

 16. The vegan restaurant Native Foods Cafe